-The Grand Canyon.
-Yosemite.
-The Great Smoky Mountains.
-America is full of natural wonders and beauty.
-Somewhere within driving distance lies a national park offering endless opportunities of fun and exploration.
-Get out there and show your family the world is more than strip malls and endless concrete.
+Travel to the Grand Canyon, Yosemite, or the Smoky Mountains.
+It doesn’t need to be that big though.
+Find the nearest national park.
+Somewhere within driving distance lies a national park offering fun and exploration.
+Get out there and show your family the world is more than strip malls and concrete.

 Starting in March, America’s great pastime begins another season.
 The states of Florida and Arizona host teams from all over the nation.
-Spring training offers fans a much more intimate experience with the sport.
-Small stadiums.
-Access to the players and coaches.
-Great weather.
-Smiling faces.
-Hot dogs.
-What could be more fun?
-And you don’t have to travel to Florida or Arizona to get the same thrill.
-Minor league baseball has teams all over the country offering the same thrills!
+Spring training offers fans smaller stadiums, access to the players and coaches, and great weather.
+What could be more fun than a hot dog while watching baseball?

-How many times have you been on the road with your family and you all see that big motor home next to you and wish you were in it?
-Make it happen.
 RV dealers rent those big rigs for surprisingly reasonable fees.
-There are special resorts all over the country that cater to big motor homes.
+There are special resorts all over the country that cater to big motorhomes.
 Research an itinerary that works for your family and get out on the road!

 5. Backyard Fun

-Traveling is not the only way to have a great time with the family on vacation.
 Turn your backyard into your very own resort destination.
 You can play all types of different sports, such as ultimate Frisbee or volleyball.
-Maybe you will put down an old fashioned Slip N’ Slide.
+Put down a Slip N’ Slide.
 Even a sprinkler can keep young kids entertained for hours on end.
 Think outside the box and come up with your own unique backyard fun.

 A skill your child should have as an adult is the ability to cook good food.
-The popularity of outdoor grilling is bigger than ever.
-Get in on the fun.
 Spend the week with your kids challenging and expanding your abilities.
 Become a grill master.
 As a family, research and find recipes of food you have never attempted.
 Try a new one each day.
 Have your kids involved every step along the way.
-Not only will you all have fun and eat well, you will be giving them a gift that will last a lifetime.

 7. The Outdoor Project

-Yard work on vacation?
-Sure!
-It’s the perfect time to add beauty and function to your home.
-Take this time to add that long talked about gazebo.
-That fountain.
-Maybe your wife wants a garden.
-Get the whole family involved with the vision and planning.
-Then get out there with your family and make it happen!
+Spring break is the perfect time to add beauty and function to your home.
+Take this time to add that long talked about gazebo, fountain, or a garden.
+Involve everyone with vision and planning.
+Then get out there and do it.

 9. Wacky Destinations

 America has millions of strange and odd attractions.
 Most times they are free or very low-cost.
-The Blowing Rock in North Carolina or Dinosaur World in Florida.
-These types of places are all over.
-So much fun and so very silly.
-They offer a balance to the massive and very expensive theme parks.
-Yet strangely, they give the same thrills and smiles.
-Don’t forget your camera.
-That picture of your daughter standing next to the 40 foot tall Paul Bunyan will be a timeless keepsake.
+That picture of your daughter standing next to the 40-foot tall Paul Bunyan will be a timeless keepsake.

 10. The Food Tour